Ghost-xDD/Huddle-Polygon/README.md

 - Polygon Mumbai Testnet for deployment of smart contracts powering the Dapp
 - Solidity for the smart contracts
 - Ethers.js & Hardhat for testing & deploying smart contracts

+NOTE: Some images might take up to a minute or two to be loaded from IPFS.
+This is due to the public gateways being used.

 ## Verified Smart Contracts Links (Polygon Mumbai)
 - Huddle (ERC 721): https://mumbai.polygonscan.com/address/0x9EA38BFCC3c3b4E3C1a8FC1d861D05c11Fb49a14